 Azeri food features a spread of different dishes such as plov (saffron-covered rice, which also happens to be the national dish), a variety of kebabs and shashlik, an array of seafood dishes, fresh-fruits and vegetables, sumptuous soups, and lots of other dishes cooked using fresh, aromatic herbs and spices.

-Popular Azerbaijan Food Dishes
+Baku Food and Other Popular Azerbaijan Food Dishes

 One of the most famous and widespread Azeri food, Plov is a classic Azerbaijan food preparation featuring saffron-flavoured rice, cooked using meat, onions, prunes, dry fruits, eggs, and fresh herbs.
 Brace yourself – Azerbaijan has more than 40 different Plov recipes!!

 A dream come true for seafood lovers, Baliq consists of fish, usually sturgeon, grilled on a skewer and served with a tart sour-plum sauce.
+The fish is typically marinated using a combination of chopped dill, lemon juice and salt and is usually always accompanied by lemon wedges.

 Also Read: Best Places to Visit in Azerbaijan

 Lavangi is a tasty food of Azerbaijan consisting of chicken or fish stuffed with walnuts, raisins, onions, and other herbs.
+Additional condiments that are sometimes used for filling include sour prune, cherry or pomegranate.
+The preferred fish to be used for this dish is usually carp but sturgeon is also an acceptable substitute!

 Literally soup for the soul, Piti is a delicious soup prepared using mutton, vegetables, and chickpeas, cooked and served in earthenware pots.
 It forms an essential part of the Azerbaijan cuisine!